murggu/fab-demos/fab-demo-tutorial-rti/README.md

 ## Instructions

 Make sure you have the [Fabric CLI](/dist/) installed.
-To run a demo:
+To run the demo:

 **Deploy from local**